Hofstra Law Faculty

 Bio

-Prior to attending law school, Professor Sample was a three-time Emmy Award winner for his work as a producer with NBC Sports.
+Prior to law school, Professor Sample was a three-time Emmy Award winner for his work as a producer with NBC Sports.

 Curriculum Vitae